oldgrognard/ccsv-id/draft-rankin-ccsv.md

 1. The file MUST use UTF-8 encoding.
 Since US-ASCII is a subset of UTF-8, programs may create CCSV files with that encoding.
 A consuming program may not be able to interpret all characters if it only works with US-ASCII and SHOULD work with UTF-8 if the source is unknown.
 1. The file MUST NOT begin with a Byte Order Mark (U+FEFF).
+1. A CCSV MUST begin with a header.
+The header consists of the names of the columns separated with US (U+001F) entities.
 1. A Unit Separator US (U+001F) is used between each field in a record.
 Note that carriage returns and line feeds are not part of the delimiter and are valid characters in the body of a field.
 1. A Record Separator RS (U+001E) is used between each record in the file including the header.
-1. A CCSV MUST begin with a header.
-The header consists of the names of the columns separated with US (U+001F) entities.
-1. The header is terminated with the RS (U+001E) entity if the document contains any records.
 1. The header and each record, if any, MUST contain the same number of US (U+001F) entities i.e., the header and each record MUST have the same number of fields.
+1. Empty fields are represented by consecutive delimiters.
-1. The US (U+001F) entity and the RS (U+001E) separator MUST NOT appear in the body of a field.
+1. The US (U+001F) entity and the RS (U+001E) entity MUST NOT appear in the body of a field.

 The ABNF grammar {{!STD68}} appears as follows: